How to define success is going to be up to you at it pertains to running.

 How did you feel?

-Were your kind to yourself or belittling yourself for not hitting your goal or quite possibly feeling down that someone else achieved what you may have wanted?
+Were you kind to or belittling yourself for not hitting your goal?

 Lessons in Failure

-A week later I drove to Goodlettsville, Tennessee to compete in the Team Nasvhille 10-Miler and again threw myself back into the arena whether good or bad.
+A week later I drove to Goodlettsville, Tennessee to compete in the Team Nasvhille 10-Miler.
+The result?

 I finished in 2nd place with a time of 56.11 over a hilly course and got destroyed in the process.